pluto-biosciences/django-improved-permissions/README.md

 ---

-## Warning
+## Overview

-This repository is archived and there will be no future maintenance.
-However, it is very stable and very useful for small django projects.
+This is a fork of the original Django Improved Permissions package [here](https://github.com/s-sys/django-improved-permissions) that is maintained by Pluto Biosciences.

 ---

-Django Improved Permissions (DIP) is a django application made to make django's default permission system more robust.
+Django Improved Permissions (DIP) is a Django application made to make Django's default permission system more robust.
 Here are some highlights:

 * Object-level Permissions
 * Role Assignment